Signature Methods in Machine Learning: Signature Kernel

 Selecting an appropriate kernel when $X$ consists of multivariate time-series is difficult \cite{SS09}.
 When all time-series in $X$ have the same length, the standard kernels (i.e. linear, polynomial, Gaussian etc) work well.
 But outside this setting, kernels specifically designed for sequential data are required.
 The performances of an SVM classifier equipped with a range of different kernels on various multivariate time-series UEA datatsets \cite{BBKLL17} are presented in Table \ref{SVM_results}.

-The \emph{global alignment kernel} (GAK) \cite{Cut11} is the only other kernel proposed for sequential data, and depends on a hyperparamter $\beta \in (0,1]$.
+The \textit{global alignment kernel} (GAK) \cite{Cut11} is the only other kernel proposed for sequential data, and depends on a hyperparamter $\beta \in (0,1]$.
 The full untruncated signature kernel (Sig-PDE) SVM is among the top 2 classifiers across all but two of the datasets.
 Sig-PDE systematically outperforms its truncated counterpart Sig(n).
 Further numerical applications of the signature kernel can be found in section 5 of \cite{CFLSY20}.

+Subsequent to the appearance of \cite{CFLSY20}, numerous works have considered the development and application of signature kernel techniques within a wide range of settings.
+We end this section with a far-from-exhaustive summary of some of the further developments of signature kernel techniques.